scottdennis333/VP-Bot/Readme.md

         python3 bot.py --switch_time 17:00

 ## Configuration
-The bot's behavior is controlled via the `config.yml` file.
+- The bot's behavior is controlled via the `config.yml` file.
 Before running the bot you will need to update the this file based on your screens resolution and location/window size of the last war game.

-The `pytesseract_path` is currently the default path but you may need to update it based on your machine

-There is a `location.py` script that will print your mouse location every 3 seconds.
+- There is a `location.py` script that will print your mouse location every 3 seconds.
 You can use this to find the x,y coordinates for your screen and update the `config.yml` with your coordinate.
+- The `pytesseract_path` is currently the default path but you may need to update it based on your machine

-The other values in `config.yml` can also be updated based on your requirements if necessary.
+- The other values in `config.yml` can also be updated based on your requirements if necessary.

 ## Notes
 - The `threshold_max` value in `config.yml` is used as a preventive measure incase the screenshot or OCR are not accurate.
 Once the bot has been running and you can see it is working correctly this number can be increased to your desired amount.